oracle-livelabs/apex/employee-onboarding/5-create-emp-workflow/create-workflows.md

 ## Summary

-In this lab, you learned the process of creating a Employee Onboarding Workflow using Oracle APEX.
+In this lab, you learned how to create an Employee Onboarding Workflow by setting up parameters, variables, and activities.
+You practiced configuring workflow details, invoking child workflows, and sending automated emails to streamline the onboarding process.

 ## What's Next

-In the next lab, you will create and customise the task pages.
+In the next lab, you will create and customise the task and workflow pages.

 You may now **proceed to the next lab**.